-Following a highly successful 2019, the Newcastle-born outfit have returned with a ferocious new offering that erupts with an electrifying fury.
+Following a highly successful 2019, the Newcastle-born alt-rockers have returned with a ferocious new offering that erupts with an electrifying fury.

 Driven by billowing drums and animated guitars, this new single dances flamboyantly in a continuous motion of intensity, pulsing with a decadent energy that constantly shifting its instrumental sequence.
 Whilst their sound traverses the line between old-school rock & roll and modern post-punk, the group retain a rich sense of sonic originality in their melding of contemporary and vintage textures.